Art of the Craft: Tennessee Brew Works

 “Hippies and Cowboys IPA,” Spears says as he pours a glass.
 “Paying a little recognition to that once a year when everyone comes to town for Bonnaroo and the whole town turns into a bunch of hippies and once a year everyone comes to town for CMA’s and everyone thinks they’re a cowboy!”

-But Spears also stays true to timeless classics, like this one in ode to Tennessee State Parks.
+But Spears also stays true to timeless classics, like the State Park Blonde Ale, which is an ode to Tennessee State Parks.

 “Drink beer and give back,” smiles Spears.
 “It’s our State Park Blonde Ale made with 100 percent Tennessee grains and a portion of the proceeds from this beer go to our Tennessee State Parks Conservancy.”